USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 - PREP - Input pre-processing software (e.g., ICON, BCON, MCIP) source code and scripts
 - UTIL - Utility software (e.g., BLDMAKE, CHEMMECH, NML) source code and scripts
 - POST - Post-processing and analysis software (e.g., COMBINE, HR2DAY, BLDOVERLAY) source code and scripts
 - DOCS - This User's Manual, tutorials, and developers guidance

 ### Notes on the CMAQ directory structure

 When cloning the repository or unpacking the tar file of the CMAQ distribution, the top-level directory is recognized by the default build and run scripts as `CMAQ_HOME` (formerly M3HOME prior to CMAQv5.2).
 This directory is an arbitrary base location of the CMAQ installation on your Linux system for a specific application.
 It's up to the user to decide where to install CMAQ.
 If the user will build and run CMAQ within the repository folder structure, then `CMAQ_HOME` does not need to be set explicitly.
-If on the other hand, the user wishes to extract the build and run scripts and compile the model outside of the repository, then `CMAQ_HOME` will need to be specified in `bldit_project.csh`.
-Executing `bldit_project.csh` will automatically perform this extraction and create a CMAQ folder structure under the locatino now specified by `CMAQ_HOME`.
+If, on the other hand, the user wishes to extract the build and run scripts and compile the model outside of the repository, then `CMAQ_HOME` will need to be specified in `bldit_project.csh`.
+Executing `bldit_project.csh` will automatically perform this extraction and create a CMAQ folder structure under the location now specified by `CMAQ_HOME`.

 Under `CMAQ_HOME`, the `data` directory serves as a container for the input and output data for the model, and the `lib` directory contains links to the compiled binary library files required to build the CMAQ executables.
 The CMAQ scripts use the following environment variables to alias the locations of these directories: